Meta-Captain819/Database-demo/README.md

-# NeoDB Authentication Demo
+# Database usage and Work flow

-A teaching-friendly Next.js project that demonstrates how to build a modern authentication system backed by MongoDB.
+A friendly Next.js project that demonstrates how to build a modern authentication system backed by MongoDB.
 The goal is to help new students understand **every moving piece**—from database modelling to UI components—so they can read the code, run the project, and extend it with confidence.

-> **Who is this for?**
-> Students who know a bit of HTML/CSS/JS but are new to frameworks, databases, or authentication.
-Every section below breaks down the concepts in plain language.

 ---